roman-milk/roman-milk.github.io/girls-night-out-54.md

+===

- ****** Girls Night Out Ch.
-02 ****** byGotBacon© Even though John and Amy's relationship is rolling right along.
+Even though John and Amy's relationship is rolling right along.
 Every now and then the issue of trust pops into his mind.
 She is being a model wife and nothing has come up to make him suspicious.
 The have sex three or four times a week and the sex is good.

  One afternoon they are at the mall sitting in Cinnabon waiting for their order.
 A black guy walks in and places his order.
 He glances around, makes eye contact with Amy and smiles.
 John quickly glances at Amy.
 She returns the black guys smile.